shrinalawade/Web-Scrapping-Using-BeautifulSoup/README.md

   13).Historical:France Regions Admin 2 (2015)
   Enter your choice:

-6. Enter your choice of which you want to extract Geo JSON's - Hit Enter
+6. Enter your choice of whose user want's to extract Geo JSON's - Hit Enter
-7. All the GEO JSON's of all countries gets downloaded in the folder in .json format
+7. The GEO JSON's of all countries under the choosen category gets downloaded in the folder as .json format